AxonIQ/axon-server-se/package-axonserver-enterprise/src/main/resources/README.txt

   Aggregates' state!
 Conversely, if you want a quick way to start from scratch, here's where to clean.
 * axoniq.axonserver.snapshot.storage
-  This setting determines where snapshot messages are stored, so make sure there is enough diskspace here.
-Losing this data means losing your Events-sourced Aggregates' state!
-Conversely, if you want a quick way to start from scratch, here's where to clean.
+  This setting determines where aggregate snapshots are stored.
 * axoniq.axonserver.controldb-path
   This setting determines where Axon Server stores its configuration information.
   Losing this data will affect Axon Server's ability to determine which